 That’s what you want to call it.
-The name of the boat will work, or something like “2014 SeaRay.”
+The name of the boat is best, or use something like “2018 SeaRay.”

 What about this part that asks if the oil was changed when I took the sample?
 I didn’t change it until two days later.

 We want to know if you intend to run that oil fill another month/season/whatever, or if you went ahead and did an oil change around the time you took the sample.
 If the oil is still in place, we’ll let you know how much longer we think you can run it.

 This oil slip paper sucks.
 My pen won’t write on it.

 How much oil do you need?